The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 - Gives incorrect advice and information.

-Because of these flaws, readers of the book are likely to get stuck at some point and will have to unlearn and relearn how to do things properly before they can really continue.
+Because of things like this, readers of the book may get stuck at some point and will have to unlearn and relearn how to do things properly before they can really continue.
 Yes, I know how that sounds, but we've seen many, many instances of that on the forum over the last few years.
 Tonc has been one of my efforts to weed them out; this is another.

 Now, writing something like this should have been the author's job.
 When someone else does it, especially ‘the competition’, it might come off as a little mean-spirited.
-Well tough.
-If someone leads people into blind alleys, putting up signs indicating them as such is a good thing, not a bad thing.
+This is unfortunate, but sometimes unavoidable.
+If instructions lead people into blind alleys, putting up signs pointing this out is a good thing, not a bad thing.

 1 Chapter 1: The Zen of Getting Started